Skip to main contentSkip to navigation

 Can data be recovered from a dropped hard drive?

 Yes, in most cases.
 A dropped hard drive typically suffers head crash or head misalignment.
 The data on the platters is usually intact - it's the mechanism that reads it that's damaged.
-Professional recovery with head replacement achieves 90%+ success when the drive hasn't been powered on repeatedly after the drop.
+Professional recovery with head replacement has strong outcomes when the drive hasn't been powered on repeatedly after the drop.

 Why is my dropped hard drive clicking?